Vernon Louis Parrington: Main Currents in American Thought

-Reinitz (1977) stresses Parrington's heavy use of historical irony, which occurs when the consequences of an action emerge contrary to the original intentions of the actors.
-Parrington represented the Progressive School of historians which stressed the duality of good versus evil in the American past.
-Yet, in his final volume of Main Currents he concluded that the Jeffersonian farmer, the Progressives' traditional democratic hero, had joined forces with the greedy business community to produce a destructive form of capitalism which culminated in the 1920s.

 His progressive interpretation of American history was highly influential in the 1920s and 1930s and helped define modern liberalism in the United States.
 After receiving overwhelming praise and exerting enormous influence among intellectuals in the 1930s and 1940s, Parrington's ideas fell out of fashion before 1950.
 Richard Hofstadter says "the most striking thing about the reputation of V L Parrington, as we think of it today, is its abrupt decline....during the 1940s Parrington rather quickly cease to have a compelling interest for students of American literature, and in time historians too began to desert him."
 Hofstadter shows how Parrington's ideas came under heavy assault in the 1940s and 1950s, naming Lionel Trilling as especially influential in the attack.
 Harold Bloom says: "Parrington was, in turn, condemned to obscurity by critics like Lionel Trilling, who sharply criticized his literary nationalism and his insistence that literature should appeal to a popular constituency."
 Liberal historian Arthur Schlesinger, Jr., in his autobiography, says that the progressive histories of the 1920s such as Main Currents, "are little read and their authors largely forgotten."
 He adds that, "Main Currents impoverished the rich and complex American past.
 Parrington reduced Jonathan Edwards, Poe, Hawthorne, Melville, Henry James to marginal figures, practitioners of belles lettres, not illuminators of the American experience."

-Coaching career

-Parrington was the second head coach of the University of Oklahoma football team, where he was the first OU faculty member to officially hold the position.
-He is credited with bringing a Harvard style of play and better organization to the OU football program.
-During his four-year stretch from 1897 to 1900 Parrington's teams played only twelve games, with 9 wins, 2 losses and 1 tie.
-Parrington's span as head football coach was the longest of any of Oklahoma's first 5 coaches.